motorcycle 101 guides

 5. Iowa Motorcycle Passenger Laws

-There is no minimum age requirement for motorcycle passengers in Iowa.
-Though it is not mandatory for your passenger to wear a motorcycle helmet, you should urge him/her to wear motorcycle protective gear while seated on your vehicle.
-As you are held responsible for the safety of your passenger, be discerning when checking if a person can safely ride with you.
+Iowa does not have any laws that state motorcycle passengers have to be over a certain age limit.
+Though your passenger doesn't need to wear a motorcycle helmet, you should urge him/her to wear motorcycle protective gear while seated atop your vehicle.
+As you are responsible for your passenger’s safety, be discerning when checking if a person can safely ride with you.
 Check that the following criteria are fulfilled as you plan to carry an additional person on your motorcycle:

 • Your passenger must be able to reach the footrests